xyys81255/Iceriver-OC/README.md

 | ks0_200g | iceriver_ks0 | 200G | coming soon | coming soon |
 <br>
 Please contact me and let me know the MAC address of your device.
 Regardless of the version, all versions of firmware are bound to the MAC address.
+If you have already purchased my firmware, please contact me and make up for the price difference to obtain it.